Pschris/datasciencecoursera/README.md

 # datasciencecoursera
-This is the end of the assignment.
+This is end of the Course assignment.